List of Billboard Hot 100 top-ten singles in 2014

+Ariana Grande scored the most top ten hits in 2014 with four, including "Problem", "Bang Bang", "Break Free" and "Love Me Harder".

 This is a list of singles that charted in the top ten of the Billboard Hot 100, an all-genre singles chart, in 2014.

 During the year, 59 songs (including those who peaked in 2013 and 2015 prior to their entry) and 66 acts charted in the tier, and 28 of these acts scored their first top-ten single in the US either as a lead or featured artist.
 Ariana Grande had the most top tens in 2014, with four, while Pharrell Willams's single "Happy" became the longest-running number one song in the U.S., spending ten consecutive weeks in the countdown; and OneRepublic's "Counting Stars" and Meghan Trainor's "All About That Bass" became the longest top-ten singles of the year, spending twenty-five consecutive weeks in the tier.
 John Legend's first top ten hit "All of Me" became the third-longest ascent to number one after Los del Rio's hit song "Macarena" and Lonestar's Amazed, reached on its thirtieth week, and spending twenty-three weeks in the top 10.